Mikoyan MiG-27: India

+The MiG-27 was inducted into the Indian Air Force in 1985.
+The Indian Air Force used various combat aircraft including the MiG-27 to bombard Pakistani positions during the Kargil War.
+On 27 May 1999, an Indian MiG-27L suffered an engine flameout while firing 80 mm rockets, possibly due to a MANPADS hit, and its pilot Kambampati Nachiketa was captured by the Pakistani forces.

+The entire fleet of Indian MiG-27s underwent a midlife upgrade starting in 2006 to extend its lifetime.
+In mid-February 2010, India grounded its entire fleet of over 150 aircraft after a MiG-27 crashed on 16 February 2010 in Siliguri, West Bengal.
+The crash was attributed to defects in the R-29 engines of the aircraft, suspected to have occurred during the overhauling of the aircraft by Hindustan Aeronautics Limited.
+Another MiG-27 crashed in the Barmer area on 27 January 2015.
+India retired the last MiG-27ML squadron on 27 December 2019, with a farewell ceremony at the Jodhpur airbase.

 Sri Lanka

 MiG-27 aircraft entered service with the Sri Lanka Air Force in 2000, with the purchase of four remanufactured MiG-27s from Ukrinmash in May 2000 at US$1.75 million each.
 This was followed by another ordered for two more in October 2000 at US$1.6 million and a MiG-23UB trainer aircraft for US$900,000.
-Initially piloted by Ukrainian pilots until SLAF pilots could be trained and was attached to the No. 5 "Jet" Squadron SLAF.
+Initially piloted by Ukrainian pilots until local pilots could be trained and was attached to the No. 5 "Jet" Squadron SLAF.
 During the Eelam War III phase of the Sri Lankan Civil War, they saw considerable action bombing targets and providing close air support.
 In August 2000, a MiG-27 crashed near Colombo International Airport, killing its Ukrainian pilot.
 In July 2001, a second MiG-27 was destroyed and another damaged on the ground during an assault on the same air force base by the Liberation Tigers of Tamil Eelam.

 A MiG-27 crashed into the sea near the airport in June 2004.
 With the resumption of hostilities in 2006 as peace talks broke down and the Eelam War IV phase of the war starting, MiG-27 were once again flying combat sorties.
 In 2007, three MiG-27s and a MiG-23UB trainer were overhauled as part of a life-extension program.
 Four MiG-27s were purchased at US$10 million.
 This led to the MiG deal scandal.
 The MiG-27s and the MiG-23UB were reorganized into the newly formed No. 12 Squadron.
 Another MiG-27 fighter jet crashed on a routine training mission on 13 February 2012 near the Dummalasuriya area at around 1.35 pm.
 The pilot managed to eject from the jet without sustaining injuries.